General Inferential Limits Under Differential and Pufferfish Privacy: Pure ϵ -Differential Privacy as an Interval of Measures

-\begin{remark} \ref{mainThmStatement4} is a strong property.
+\begin{remark} \ref{mainThmStatement4} of Theorem~\ref{thm:dp-iom} is a strong property.
 It provides an quantification of the ``indistinguishability'' between data $x, x' \in \mathcal X$: if $x, x'$ have densities $p_x, p_{x'}$ satisfying \eqref{eqStatement4}, then they are indistinguishable at the level $\epsilon$.
-(Property \eqref{eqStatement4} is termed $\epsilon$-indistinguishability in the literature, see e.g. \cite{dwork2006calibrating, dwork2014algorithmic, vadhanComplexityDifferentialPrivacy2017}).
+(Equation~\eqref{eqStatement4} is termed $\epsilon$-indistinguishability in the literature, see e.g. \cite{dwork2006calibrating, dwork2014algorithmic, vadhanComplexityDifferentialPrivacy2017}).
 More fundamentally, \ref{mainThmStatement4} provides a categorical notion of indistinguishability: It implies that, for an $\epsilon$-DP mechanism, all connected $P_x$ are mutually absolutely continuous.
-Hence, for all connected $x,x' \in \mathcal X$, either $p_x(t)$ and $p_{x'}(t)$ are both zero or both non-zero (regardless of the dominating measure).
-In intuitive terms, this means that if any $x$ is plausible (i.e. $p_x(t) > 0$) then all its connections $x' \in [x]$ are also plausible.
-This is a strong notion of privacy: regardless of the output $t = M(x, U)$, it's impossible for an attacker to distinguish between connected $x, x'$ with certainty.
+Further, for all connected $x,x' \in \mathcal X$ and all $t \in \T$, either $p_x(t)$ and $p_{x'}(t)$ are both zero or both non-zero.
+In intuitive terms, this means that if any $x$ is plausible after observing $T = t$ (i.e. $p_x(t) > 0$) then all its connections $x' \in [x]$ are also plausible.
+This is a strong notion of privacy: regardless of the output $T = M(x, U)$, it's impossible for an attacker to distinguish between connected $x, x'$ with certainty.
 In other words, the fiducial distribution for $x$ is never degenerate (assuming that every $x$ has at least one connection).